mnet-repo/mnet/README.md

 #WARNING: EXPIREMENTAL!
 ROOT REQUIRED!
 MAY NOT BE SAFE!
 USE WITH CAUTION
-#YOU ARE RESPOSIBLE AFTER ROOTING YOUR DEVICE AND PLAYING WITH STUFF LIKE THIS!
+#YOU ARE RESPOSIBLE AFTER ROOTING YOUR DEVICE

 #No cats were harmed while putting this together, or as a result of my own personal use.

-#Should be safe, keep it in /data/local and set permissions as you see fit, if your not sure, I'm not an expert and I've been wrong before.
+#Should be safe, keep it in /data and set permissions as you see fit, if your not sure, I'm not an expert and I've been wrong before.
-#I use /vendor/usr/bin personally for persistence across rom flashing.
+#I use /data/bin.
 #Message me, I'll help best I can.
 This began on a moto e5 play lineageOS(8.1) and finished on moto g7 power lineageOS(9) pay attention for where your devices hostapd.conf lives(start your hotspot).
 Usually /data/vendor/wifi or /data/misc/wifi use the existing hostapd.conf as skeleton change ssid(2) to $SSID, interface to $AP, hw_mode to $HW, etc.
-#Check example configs.
-Works on both Oreo and Pie for me with slight variations between.
-This uses /data/vendor/wifi if your running oreo, change the DIR variable at the beginning of mndt script.

 #Install:

-#Copy mnet dir to data ex:
+#Copy mnet/mportal to data ex:

 #!/system/bin/sh
+mkdir /data/bin

-#cp -r $(pwd)/mnet /data/local/
+#cp -r $(pwd)/mnet /data/bin/
-#chmod 0755 -R /data/local/mnet
+#chmod 0755 -R /data/bin/mnet
-#chown 0.0 -R /data/local/mnet
+#chown 0.0 -R /data/bin/mnet
-#export $PATH:/data/local/mnet/bin
+#export PATH=/data/bin:$PATH

 #Use: